Oldranda1414/PPS-23-CGE/docs/5_detailed_design/index.md

   - [GameController](#gamecontroller)
   - [GameBuilder](#gamebuilder)

+Scala 3 and Java 21 are choosen as programming languages for the project.

 ## DSL

 The main goal of the DSL part is to let the user specify parameters and settings,